mars0i/masonclj/doc/general/ABMsInClojure.md

 try to do this purely functionally, you would probably have to create a new matrix for every movement by a single agent, even though most of the matrix is unchanged.
-So for this kind of model, imperative updating of a single matrix be significantly more efficient.
+So for this kind of model, imperative updating of a single matrix would be significantly more efficient.
 (Fortunately, there are good matrix libraries for Clojure, or you can use Java data structures.)

 ### Rolling your own